-It's important to note Starbucks also sells Creme Frappuccinos, which do not include coffee in them.
-(Think the classic Vanilla Bean Creme drink.)
+It's important to note that Starbucks also sells Creme Frappuccinos, which do not include coffee in them.
+(Think: the classic Vanilla Bean Creme drink.)
 You can order the java-infused fraps sans coffee, but we decided against ordering those same flavors as their Creme Frappuccino counterparts, so we only tasted the ones that contained coffee.
 The only Creme Frappuccinos we ordered were the ones that didn't have a coffee counterpart, which included the Matcha Green Tea, Vanilla Bean, Strawberry, and the Chai.

 Vanilla Bean Creme Frappuccino

 The Vanilla Bean Creme Frappuccino was one Frap that didn't get the most ringing endorsement from our tasters.
 By and large, we found it lacking in overall flavor.

 "That just tastes like bad vanilla ice cream.
 Meh," one taster said.
 Others said the drink didn't have enough flavor and that this Frap "tastes like if you just put vanilla into water and mixed it up."

 If you're not sure what to order as the line is inching forward, we think you should steer clear of the Vanilla Bean Frap.
 If you're looking for a better option within the vanilla-flavored realm, the Caffe Vanilla Frappuccino is a better bet.

 Matcha has a very distinct flavor—it's extremely bitter, and some might describe it as earthy.
 Either you like it or you don't.
 It's also very different from all the other Starbucks Frappuccinos, and the bitterness seemed to be the flavor that struck most of our tasters.